Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 If you want to achieve a very slightly better accuracy of the temperature readings (only use this with 2xAA batteries due to higher consumption), you can activate this by the setting `referenceHeating` (OFF by default).
 The heating of the resistors will be enabled under the `referenceHeatingThreshold`, and the default one should work just fine.
 The heating algorithm uses different power levels for different temperatures to save some power during its operation.

 #### Automatic sensor defrosting
 Vaisala implemented heaters in the humidity module.
 Their use (apart from the ground-check) is to prevent from condensation and frost on the humidity sensor.
 The NFW firmware takes advantage of it by regularly heating up the sensor for (by default) 3.5 seconds at high power, to take off any frost/water/ice/anything that gets on it.
 It can be enabled with `humidityModuleDefrosting` (OFF by default!), and activates both above the `defrostingHumidityThreshold` and below `defrostingTemperatureThreshold`.
 These values should activate the defrosting only in high-humidity environments with low temperatures that could lead to ice on the sensor (for example clouds).
-The duration of defrosting (which occurs once in a while, usually between 1 and 3 times in a TX cycle depending on the interval and some TX modes) can be set with `defrostingTime`.
+The duration of defrosting (which occurs, when the delay is longer than 15 seconds, to prevent the humidity module from heating abnormally) can be set with `defrostingTime`.
+It shouldn't be long, because high temperature may affect the humidity readings.

 ### GPS operation modes
 In mode 0, the GPS is completely disabled, which could be used for example in a weather station.
 In both versions of sondes, this gives a power consumption of 50-60mA when idle (no radio TX)<br>